Azure-Samples/azure-sql-db-fullstack-serverless-kickstart/README.md

 If you are using the `.env` file you created in `v1.0`, make sure to add the connection string to Azure SQL by creating and setting the `azureSQL` variable.
 You can use the same connection string you used in the `./api/local.setting.json` file to test the solution locally.

-Run the `./azure-deploy.sh` script and the Azure Static Web app will be deployed in specified resource group.
-You can run the script using [WSL](https://docs.microsoft.com/en-us/windows/wsl/), or Linux or [Azure Cloud Shell](https://azure.microsoft.com/en-us/features/cloud-shell/).
+Run `node azure-deploy.mjs` script and the Azure Static Web app will be deployed in specified resource group.

 ### Adding the database to the CI/CD pipeline